cartographerwanders/d2rmanager-cartographer-wanderer/README.md

 # D2R-Manager · Cartographer · Wanderer

-> **A complete tool suite for Diablo 2 Resurrected** — real-time map overlay, autonomous farming automation, and multi-instance launcher, all in one tightly integrated ecosystem.
+> **A complete tool suite for Diablo 2 Resurrected Battle.Net and Steam** — real-time map overlay, autonomous farming automation, and multi-instance launcher, all in one tightly integrated ecosystem.

 ---